Showing posts with label Arts and Cultural Heritage. Show all posts

 Back then, we learned about the essence of celebrating Halloween and its hidden dangers.
 We knew that many people, especially young children, were doing it.

-They had fun, repeated in 2012 with a more scary look.
+They had fun, repeated in 2012 with a more scary look, dressing up as [specific scary characters or creatures].
 During those years, we have yet to teach them the significance of Halloween.
 All we knew was the fun it brings until the year that follows when we no longer celebrate it.

 We never know about the afterlife, but we must celebrate the holiness of those who have lived clean lives.
 We celebrate the lives of the saints who have touched so many lives when they are living.